Manhow/LUT_CNN/readme.txt

-data: 3.5gb
+data: 3.5gb (112 classes, data from the microscope)

-To run the program google colab or conda must be used to open a jupyter notebook file.
+-To run the program google colab or conda must be used to open a jupyter notebook file.
+-

 How to run:
-1. Open 'ADAML.ipynb' in jupyter notebook.
+1. Open 'ADAML.ipynb' in jupyter notebook
-2. Make sure the environment contains the frameworks mentioned in the section 'Adjust workspace'
-3. Edit 'tensor_board_dir' & 'filenames_dir', 'modeldir' & 'loaded_model'.
-See instructions in the section "Adjust workspace"
-4. Run all lines and see 'model.evaluate(valid_data)'
+2. If you are using conda, environment can be used from file 'environment.yml'